-The announcement that schools close on Friday, and may be closed for the rest of the academic year, has shocked many people.
-For those of you who are homeschooling at the moment, then please see our previous article with top tips on how to manage that.
+The announcement that schools are closing this week, and will be closed until February half term, has shocked many people.
+For those of you who are home schooling at the moment, then please see our previous article with top tips on how to manage that.
 Many are considering getting a tutor as part of that strategy and here are five good reasons it may be a good idea:

 1) They’re an expert in their area